rdsaunders/rdsaunders/_drafts/tab-focus-in-firefox-safari.md

 It’s worth noting a similar property also exists in Safari.

 Tab focus is only given to button elements.
 For links to get focus you’ll need to enable the *Press Tab to highlight each item on a web page* property in Safaris preferences.
 Head over to *Preferences* > *Advanced* > *Accessibility* to find it.

+So there you are, if you've switched from Chrome hopefully that little annoyance can now be resolved.